Wooloowin

 Wooloowin has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 20 projects that could impact the area.
-Notable projects include Greville, Northshore Hamilton Street Renewal, Lamington Markets, and Nouveau Albion.
-The following details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 18 projects that may impact this region.
+Notable ones are Greville, Northshore Hamilton Street Renewal, Lamington Markets, and Nouveau Albion, as detailed below.

 Professional plan users can use the search below to filter and access additional projects.